Approximate Nearest Neighbor for Curves: Simple, Efficient, and Deterministic: Introduction

 Indyk~\cite{Indyk02} was the first to give a deterministic near-neighbor data structure for curves under DFD.
 The data structure achieves an approximation factor of $O((\log m + \log \log n)^{t-1})$ given some trade-off parameter $t>1$.
 Its space consumption is very high, $O(m^2|X|)^{tm^{1/t}}\cdot n^{2t}$, where $|X|$ is the size of the domain on which the curves are defined, and the query time is $(m\log n)^{O(t)}$.
 In \Cref{tbl:results} we set $t = 1 + o(1)$ to obtain a constant approximation factor.

 Later, Driemel and Silvestri~\cite{DS17} presented a locality-sensitive-hashing scheme for curves under DFD, improving the result of Indyk for short curves.
 Their data structure uses $O(2^{4md}n\log n)$ space and answers queries in $O(2^{4md}\log n)$ time with an approximation factor of $O(d^{3/2})$.
 They also provide a trade-off between approximation quality and computational performance: for $d=O(1)$, and given a parameter $k\in[m]$, a data structure of size $O(2^{2k}m^{k-1} n\log n + mn)$ is constructed that answers queries in $O(2^{2k}m^k \log n)$ time with an approximation factor of $O(m/k)$.
+For constant $k$, this data structure uses only $\poly(m)\cdot n\log n$ space and has $\poly(m)\cdot\log n$ query time, however, the approximation factor is $O(m)$.
 They also show that this result can be applied to DTW, but only for the extreme of the trade-off which gives an $O(m)$ approximation.

-Recently, Emiris and Psarros~\cite{EP18} presented near-neighbor data structures for curves under both DFD and DTW.
+Recently, Emiris and Psarros~\cite{EP20} presented near-neighbor data structures for curves under both DFD and DTW.
 Their algorithm provides an approximation factor of $(1+\eps)$, at the expense of increased space usage and preprocessing time.
-They use the idea that for a fixed alignment between two curves (i.e., a given sequence of hops of the two frogs), the problem can be reduced to the near-neighbor problem for points in $\ell_\infty$ product of $\ell_2$ spaces.
+They use the idea that for a fixed alignment between two curves (i.e., a given sequence of hops of the two frogs), the problem can be reduced to the near-neighbor problem for points in $\ell_\infty$-product of $\ell_2$ spaces.
 Their basic idea is to construct a data structure for every possible alignment.
 Once a query is given, they query all these data structures and return the closest curve found.
 This approach is responsible for the $2^m$ factor in their query time.
 Furthermore, they generalize this approach using randomized projections of $\ell_p$-products of Euclidean metrics (for any $p\ge1$), and define the $\ell_{p,2}$-distance for curves (for $p\ge 1$), which is exactly DFD when $p=\infty$, and DTW when $p=1$ (see \Cref{sec:prelim}).
 The space used by their data structure is $\tilde{O}(n)\cdot(2+\frac{d}{\log m})^{O(m^{1+1/\eps}\cdot d\log(1/\eps))}$ with query $\tilde{O}(dm^{1+1/\eps}\cdot 2^{4m}\log n)$ for DFD and $\tilde{O}(n)\cdot \frac{1}{\eps}^{O(md)}$ space and $\tilde{O}(d\cdot 2^{4m}\log n)$ query for DTW.